-When students change programs at the College, any course(s) taken in the original program that is also part of the new program, will be associated with the new program.
-Those associated courses will be included when computing the CGPA (except for grades not included in the CGPA), POC, and the maximum time frame under the new program.
-This includes courses that were failed or withdrawn from the original program.
+When students change programs at the College, any course(s) taken in the original program that is also part of the new program, are associated with the new program.
+Any associated courses are included in computing the CGPA (except for grades not included in the CGPA), POC, and the maximum time frame under the new program.
+This includes all course attempts (fail, withdraw, or pass) from the original program.

-Transfer credit(s) awarded, either from a Pierce Mortuary College, another postsecondary institution, or military transcript, that are applicable to the new program of study will not be calculated in the CGPA, but those transfer credits will be included as credits attempted and earned in the POC and maximum time frame calculation.
+Transfer credit(s) awarded, either from a Pierce Mortuary College, another postsecondary institution, or military transcript, that are applicable to the new program of study will not be calculated in the CGPA, but transfer credits are included as credits attempted and earned in the POC and maximum time frame calculation.